-In this article, we will show you top 10 best tips on how to write an author bio.
-Sort of like kids knowing they need to eat their veggies, authors know the importance of a well-crafted bio, but that still doesn’t mean they like writing one.
+In this article, we will show you top 10 best tips on how to write an author bio with no experience.
+Sort of like kids know they need to eat their veggies, authors know the importance of a well-crafted bio, but that still doesn’t mean they like writing one.

 Several years ago when I taught writing workshops through Barnes & Noble in Charlottesville, VA, the first exercise I had students do write their author bio.

 The cringing, seat shifting, the pen-tapping task gets them every time, and every single one of them groaned in unison.

 And yet, by the conclusion of that first class, they proudly took home a well-crafted bio to stick on their refrigerator.

 To my surprise, each one brought back the next week to see what hoops I’d make them jump through next.

 That teaching experience taught me that authors really, truly despise writing their own bios.

 To help the medicine go down a little more leisurely, I came up with my top 10 tips for writing a quality author bio: